This guide will cover essential information about migrating to Taiwan. Dive in to learn more

 If approved, go home with your new residency status.

-With an alien residency card, you can do the following:
+With an alien residency card, you gain access to the following:

-- Access to Taiwan’s National Health Care after six months of residency
+- Taiwan’s National Health Care after six months of residency

 - Able to apply for a Digital Alien Resident Certificate